-- B. Residential development will require the following: - 1.
+- B. Within the Dolores River Valley the minimum lot size for residential development must be ten (10) acres.
+An allowable 10 acre lot must include a minimum of 30 percent developable land.
+Developable land includes slopes less than 30 degrees, capable of supporting an engineer designed septic system per Montezuma County Resolution No. 4-97. - C. Residential development will require the following: - 1.
 Approval of septic system location and type. - 2.
 Approval of the driveway access design and location. - 3.
-Assignment of a County address. - C. Compliance with General Design Guidelines.

-- D. Compliance, as appropriate, with Design Guidemes for Development Which Affects Agricultural Land. - E. Siting of residential structures, including accessory structures, so as to minimize the obstruction of views, sunlight, and privacy for adjacent property owners is strongly encouraged.
-At a minimum, residential and accessory structures shall be set back no less than 25 feet from property lines. - F. Siting of residential structures at an adequate distance from roads to significantly reduce current and future traffic noise, dust and hazards is strongly encouraged.
-At a minimum, residential fences and structures shall comply with setback requirements specified in General Design Guidelines (120' from road right-of-way). - G. All factory built and/or mobile homes must be in compliance with the Uniform Building Code, 1997 Edition and HUD codes. - H. Residential development resulting in the creation of one or more parcels of less than 35 acres will be subject to these regulations. - 5103.6 Design Guidelines for Flood Plains.
-Flood Plain Resolution No. 1-91, as amended, is incorporated herein and made a part hereof. - 5104 Impact of Subdivisions and Planned Unit Developments on County Roads.
+Assignment of a County address. - D. Compliance with General Design Guidelines. - E. Compliance, as appropriate, with Design Guidelines for Development Which Affects Agricultural Land. - F. Siting of residential structures, including accessory structures, so as to minimize the obstruction of views, sunlight, and privacy for adjacent property owners is strongly encouraged.
+At a minimum, accessory structures shall be set back no less than 25 feet from property lines. - G. Siting of residential structures at an adequate distance from roads to significantly reduce current and future traffic noise, dust and hazards is strongly encouraged.
+At a minimum, residential fences and structures shall comply with setback requirements specified in General Design Guidelines. - H. All factory built and/or mobile homes must be in compliance with the Uniform Building Code, 1997 Edition and HUD codes. - I. Residential development resulting in the creation of one or more parcels of less than 35 acres will be subject to these regulations. - 5103.6 Design Guidelines for Flood Plains.
+Flood Plain Resolution No. 1-91, as amended, is incorporated herein and made a part hereof and completion of a Floodplain Development Plan Permit, where applicable. - 5103.7 Design Guidelines for Single Lot Development that is not intended to circumvent the Subdivision Regulations. - A. To qualify for a Single Lot Development the remaining acreage must be in excess of 35 acres or adjoined to an adjacent property to create a tract with a minimum of 35 acres. - B. The lot must meet all development and design criteria as outlined in the Montezuma County Land Use Code. - 5104 Impact of Subdivisions and Planned Unit Developments on County Roads.
 To address the impacts of Subdivisions and Planned Unit Developments on County Roads, the County has established a Road Impact Fee.
 The Road Impact Fee is applied to the improvement of County Roads directly accessing the proposed subdivision or to the improvement of the nearest County Road on the County Road Improvement Plan.
-The Road Impact Fee is payable by the developer prior to the final signature process by the Board of County Commissioners. - Subdivision Regulations.
+The Road Impact Fee is payable by the developer prior to the final signature process by the Board of County Commissioners. - 5105 Subdivision Regulations.
 Any tract of less than 35 acres created by a division of land shall be platted with protective covenants.
-Such tracts shall also be subject to the design guidelines, standards, regulations and review procedures contained in this Code. - 5105.1 Preservation of Site Assets.
+Such tracts shall also be subject to the design guidelines, standards, regulations and review procedures contained in this Code.

+- 5105.1 Preservation of Site Assets.
 The design and development of subdivisions shall preserve, insofar as it is possible, the natural terrain, natural drainage, existing topsoil and trees. - 5105.2 Avoidance and Mitigation of Hazardous Conditions.
-Land subject to hazardous conditions such as flooding, wildfire, or natural hazards, and polluted or non-potable water supply shall not be subdivided until the hazards have been eliminated, or will be eliminated, or satisfactorily modified by subdivision and construction plans.

-Control of wildfire by creating firebreaks, restricting developments in relation to slope and fire chimneys, vegetation thinning or such other fuel modification as may be recommended by the Colorado State Forest Service.
+Land subject to hazardous conditions such as flooding, wildfire, or natural hazards, and polluted or non-potable water supply shall not be subdivided until the hazards have been eliminated, or will be eliminated, or satisfactorily modified by subdivision and construction plans. - A. Control of wildfire by creating firebreaks, restricting developments in relation to slope and fire chimneys, vegetation thinning or such other fuel modification as may be recommended by the Colorado State Forest Service.